Finding Happiness at a Silent Retreat

 This realization strengthens my determination to go deeper into meditation.
 Gratefully, my mind settles down and after an hour, I glimpse the vast pleasure of joy within me for a precious moment.
 Then it subsides, and I’m back in the muck, spinning my wheels.

-When not meditating, I’m enamoured by the blooming cherry blossoms on the grounds, tasty vegetarian food and lake walks.
+When not meditating, I’m enamored by the blooming cherry blossoms on the grounds, tasty vegetarian food, and lake walks.

 As the retreat wraps up, I’m grateful.
 Silence has become my cheerful companion.
 I’m somewhat hesitant to want to talk again.